Courthouse Plaza at night, illuminated by string lights with a glowing entrance sign and a mural of daisies on a nearby building.

 Print

-The new mural will be installed on the east-facing brick wall at 119 W Main Street, a prominent location within the plaza that offers high visibility to both pedestrians and drivers on Main Street.
+The City of Albemarle is excited to announce that work has begun on a new, grant-funded mural at Courthouse Plaza.
+The new mural will be installed on the prominent east-facing brick wall at 119 W Main Street, visible to both pedestrians and drivers on Main Street.